Barbara Chase-Riboud: Sally Hemings: A Novel

-In 1979 Chase-Riboud gained widespread attention and critical acclaim for her writing with her first novel Sally Hemings.
+In 1979, Chase-Riboud gained widespread attention and critical acclaim for her writing with her first novel Sally Hemings.
 It was based on the life of Thomas Jefferson's quadroon slave of that name; she was a much-younger half-sister to his late wife and was rumored to have been his concubine for years.
-In the Summer of 1974 Chase-Riboud had met with editor Jacqueline Onassis to discuss her plans for the work, and Onassis persuaded her to write it.
+In the Summer of 1974, Chase-Riboud had met with editor Jacqueline Onassis to discuss her plans for the work, and Onassis persuaded her to write it.
 Based on Fawn M. Brodie's biography of Jefferson, Chase-Riboud was among those who believed that Thomas Jefferson fathered six children with Hemings.
-The young slave was nearly 30 years younger than the president and little had been documented about her life.
+The young slave was nearly thirty years younger than the president and little had been documented about her life.

 Chase-Riboud was the first writer to present a fully realized, fictional character of Sally Hemings, with a rich interior life.
-Finally Sally Hemings had a voice.
+Finally, Sally Hemings had a voice.
 The public accepted her portrayal and could believe such a woman had a relationship with Jefferson.
 Sally Hemings was vivid as an American historical figure.
 Chase-Riboud's book became an international bestseller, selling more than one million hardcover books, and won the Janet Heidinger Kafka Prize in fiction by an American woman.

-It was so popular that CBS planned to adapt it as a TV mini-series.
-But mainline historians who were still "guarding" Jefferson put pressure on president William Paley to end the effort.
+It was so popular that CBS planned to adapt it as a television mini-series.
+But mainline historians who were still "guarding" Jefferson put pressure on CBS president William S. Paley to end the effort.
 No adaptation was made at the time.

-But, more than 20 years later, CBS produced Sally Hemings: An American Scandal (2000), a made-for-TV mini-series that portrayed Hemings's and Jefferson's relationship.
+However, more than twenty years later, CBS produced Sally Hemings: An American Scandal (2000), a made-for-television mini-series that portrays Hemings's and Jefferson's relationship.
 This has been widely accepted since a 1998 DNA study showed a match between a Hemings descendant and the Jefferson male line.